Adroiti/docs-for-code-review-tools/RuboCop/Style-UnneededCapitalW.md

-Pattern: Style/UnneededCapitalW
+Pattern: Unneeded use of `%W`

 Issue: -

 ## Description

-This cop checks for usage of the %W() syntax when %w() would do.
+This cop checks for usage of the `%W` syntax when interpolation is not needed or `%w` would do.

 ## Further Reading